AuritrackAuritrack

 A lump-sum investment alone benefits from compounding, but adding regular monthly contributions supercharges the effect.
 This strategy, sometimes called dollar-cost averaging when applied to market investments, means each monthly deposit immediately begins compounding on its own.
 Early contributions have the longest time to grow, while later contributions add fresh capital that compounds for shorter but still meaningful periods.

 For example, compare two strategies over 25 years at 8% annual return: investing a one-time $10,000 lump sum versus investing $10,000 upfront plus $200 per month.
 The lump sum alone grows to $68,485.
 Adding $200 per month boosts the final value to $259,093 — nearly four times more.
 The monthly contributions total $60,000 over 25 years, yet they generate an additional $130,608 in compound interest on top of the lump sum's growth.
 You can model this exact scenario in the calculator above by entering your initial investment and setting a monthly contribution amount.
 If you have a specific savings target in mind, our Savings Goal Calculator will tell you the exact monthly contribution needed to reach it.
+For the largest target of all, our millionaire calculator works the same problem backwards and shows how many years a given monthly contribution takes to reach $1 million at different return rates.

 Compound Interest and Inflation